Buying Medicines Online: Our Guide to Safety

 Treated.com does not handle or store any credit card information.
 Payments are processed through CLiQ Payments, which is an independent payment platform.
 CLiQ Payments uses Payment Card Industry (PCI) Compliant servers.

-Following consultation, further correspondence between patients and our doctors is undertaken on our private chat facility.
+Following consultation, further correspondence between patients and our clinicians is undertaken on our private chat facility.
 This is in the patient area on our website.
 Our doctors, pharmacist and staff will never contact you via email asking for personal medical information.
 Our staff will only contact patients in cases where the patient has specifically requested that we do so.

 You can find more information on safe internet use and protecting your health data online at the following page on the NHS website.